 Well, now that I have all of that off of my system, what do I think about this film?
 Or, more importantly, how would Andy have felt about it?
 Hmmm.
-Tough titties, Andy's dead, and I'm not - and I have to say that I thought that this was a bloody marvelous movie.
-Honestly, it is one of those flicks that made me want to go straight on YouTube to see what Andy was really like - just to see if Jim pulled off his 'De Niro' in an appropriate fashion.
+Tough titties, Andy's dead, I'm not, and I have to say that I thought that this was a bloody marvelous movie.
+Honestly, it is one of those flicks that made me want to go straight on YouTube to see what Andy was really like - just to see if Jim pulled off his 'De Niro' in an appropriate fashion (click here).

-And - from my perspective - I like to think that he did.
+And so, from my perspective, I like to think that he did.
 I just found that Jim Carrey really played all aspects of Andy’s personality to a tea, making him appear almost like an idiot savant at times, not really knowing what he’s going to do or say next.
 Moreover, Jim' supporting cast do a bang up job as well - with Danny, Courtney, Paul, and the rest, just 'kicking it' big time like a runner with tourettes and a stammer.

 Also, this non-judgmental stance is a very pleasant take on ‘Bio-pics’ as well - not seeming overly sentimental or lavish in any way.
 Plus, in addition to this, I did enjoy the enigmatic ending - as it throws the question that I am sure many Andy Kaufman fans have probably been asking themselves for quite some time now – is he alive?